anirudhsatish22/cs124/docs/design.md

 app.

-### Lab3:
+### Lab 3:
 We are very proud of how our app turned out this week.
 Firstly, the new buttons we added do not clog the screen.
 They are quite nice in their location with regards to the other elements.
 Also, the philosophy we have of greying out the buttons when they are not in a position to be used is incorporated with all of these buttons, and we are quite pleased with that.

 When a metric for sorting is selected, and changes are made to the tasks in the list, its position changes dynamically.
-That is, it slots into its required position as soon as the change is made.
+That is, it slots into its required position according to the filter as soon as the change is made.
 We think this is pretty cool, and are really happy with this functionality.

 We are also proud of our alignment of elements in this application.
 We used the advice from the guest lecture from Wednesday's class and applied the same to our app.
 We tried our best to align elements with something else, and we think this turned out really well.